Old Fashioned Pea Salad Recipe

 Here are some yummy additions to this salad:

-- Red Bell Pepper: Great for crunch and color!
+• Red Bell Pepper: Great for a slight crunch and color!

 Here are some substitutions:

-- Mayo: Miracle Whip can be used in place of mayo for some added sweetness.
-Some people also use a creamy dressing such a ranch in place of the mayo and sour cream.
+• Mayo: Miracle Whip can be used in place of mayo for some added sweetness.
+Some people also use a creamy dressing such as ranch in place of the mayo and sour cream.

 Yes!
-Traditional english pea salad typically includes chopped hard boiled eggs.
-You can add 2-3 chopped eggs in this recipe if you like!
+Traditional English pea salad typically includes chopped hard-boiled eggs.
+You can add 2-3 chopped eggs to this recipe if you like!

 I prefer to use only fresh or frozen peas.
 Canned peas tend to have a softer texture (AKA: mushy) and they don’t hold up quite as well with all the ingredients in this salad.